Cindy McCain Says Democrats Can Win Arizona In 2020

 She said that her husband would be “disgusted with some of the stuff that’s going on.”

-The late senator was labeled a maverick, because he had a reputation of being willing to go against the current, defying Republican orthodoxies and doing what he thought was right, regardless of how his Republican colleagues felt about it.
+The late senator was labeled a maverick because he had a reputation of being willing to go against the current, defying Republican orthodoxies and doing what he thought was right, regardless of how his Republican colleagues felt about it.

 McCain told CNN that her husband would be “railing against what’s going on” with the GOP.